Checking vs. savings accounts: What they are and how to use them

 Be careful when making transactions out of your savings account, as some banks limit the number of fee-free transfers you can make each month.
 After you pass that limit, your bank may charge a fee for each transaction.

-How do you choose the right checking account?
+How to choose the right checking or savings account

-Check out all the features of various checking accounts to find the best one for you.
-Here are some you may want to watch for.
+Check out all the features of various checking and savings accounts to find the best one for you.
+Here are some features you may want to watch for.

 Minimum balance and opening deposit requirements